sd2020spring/sd2020spring.github.io/_assignments/mini-project-3-text-mining.md

 ### A Note About API Keys

 For some of these data sources you will be generating some sort of secret authentication key.
 The tempting thing to do is to insert this secret right into your code, and then check it into GitHub.
 The problem with this is that in cases where your repository is public, someone might actually find your API key and use it themselves.
 While we are not requiring you to follow best practices in this assignment with your API keys (after all your repository is private), if you want to start practicing good habits, we have [a notebook that walks you through ways to handle private keys with version controlled code](/notes/storing-api-keys).

+### Ethically Sourcing Data

+When you choose a data source, think about whose data you are harvesting, what biases might the dataset have, and the limitations of what you can use it for.Put your reflections in your project write-up.

 ### Data Source: Project Gutenberg